 Download CBSE Revision Notes for CBSE Class 10 Social Science HIS Nationalism in India HIS Nationalism in India: (a) First world war, Khilafat, Non-Cooperation and Civil Disobedience Movement. (b) Salt Satyagraha. (c) Movements of peasants, workers, tribals. (d) Activities of different political roups.

-Download CBSE Revision Notes for CBSE Class 10 Social Science HIS The Making of a Global World HIS The Making of a Global World: (a) Contrast between the form of industrialization in Britain and India. (b) Relationship between handicrafts and industrial production, formal and informal sectors. (c) Livelihood of workers.
+Download CBSE Revision Notes for CBSE Class 10 Social Science HIS The Making of a Global World (PT Only) HIS The Making of a Global World: (a) Contrast between the form of industrialization in Britain and India. (b) Relationship between handicrafts and industrial production, formal and informal sectors. (c) Livelihood of workers.
 Case studies: Britain and India.

-Download CBSE Revision Notes for CBSE Class 10 Social Science HIS The Age of Industrialisation HIS The Age of Industrialisation: (a) Patterns of urbanization (b) Migration and the growth of towns. (c) Social change and urban life. (d) Merchants, middle classes, workers and urban poor.
+Download CBSE Revision Notes for CBSE Class 10 Social Science HIS The Age of Industrialisation (PT Only) HIS The Age of Industrialisation: (a) Patterns of urbanization (b) Migration and the growth of towns. (c) Social change and urban life. (d) Merchants, middle classes, workers and urban poor.

-Download CBSE Revision Notes for CBSE Class 10 Social Science HIS Print Culture and the Modern World HIS Print Culture and the Modern World: (a) The history of print in Europe. (b) The growth of press in nineteenth century India. (c) Relationship between print culture, public debate and politics.
+Download CBSE Revision Notes for CBSE Class 10 Social Science HIS Print Culture and the Modern World (Not for Exams) HIS Print Culture and the Modern World: (a) The history of print in Europe. (b) The growth of press in nineteenth century India. (c) Relationship between print culture, public debate and politics.

 Download CBSE Revision Notes for CBSE Class 10 Social Science GEO Resources and Development GEO Resources and Development :Types - natural and human; Need for resource planning, natural resources, land as a resource, soil types and distribution; changing land-use pattern; land degradation and conservation measures.

-Download CBSE Revision Notes for CBSE Class 10 Social Science GEO Water Resources GEO Water Resources: Sources, distribution, utilisation, multi-purpose projects, water scarcity, need for conservation and management, rainwater harvesting.
+Download CBSE Revision Notes for CBSE Class 10 Social Science GEO Water Resources (Only Maps) GEO Water Resources: Sources, distribution, utilisation, multi-purpose projects, water scarcity, need for conservation and management, rainwater harvesting.
 (One case study to be introduced)

 Download CBSE Revision Notes for CBSE Class 10 Social Science GEO Agriculture GEO Agriculture: Types of farming, major crops, cropping pattern, technological and institutional reforms; their impact; contribution of Agriculture to national economy - employment and output.

-Download CBSE Revision Notes for CBSE Class 10 Social Science GEO Minerals and Energy Resources GEO Minerals and Energy Resources: Types of minerals, distribution, use and economic importance of minerals, conservation, types of power resources: conventional and non-conventional, distribution and utilization, and conservation.
+Download CBSE Revision Notes for CBSE Class 10 Social Science GEO Minerals and Energy Resources (Only Maps) GEO Minerals and Energy Resources: Types of minerals, distribution, use and economic importance of minerals, conservation, types of power resources: conventional and non-conventional, distribution and utilization, and conservation.

 Download CBSE Revision Notes for CBSE Class 10 Social Science GEO Manufacturing Industries GEO Manufacturing Industries: Types, spatial distribution, contributionof industries to the national economy, industrial pollution and degradation of environment, measures to control degradation.
 (One case study to be introduced)